Artist statement currently under revision.

 HANDBUilt underglazed earthenware bowls

-For a few years, in large part, the addition of color was something I took out of my work in order to explore the beauty of raw clay and how the firing process changed that surface.
-I used those works to study and understand how light and shadow play on a forms surface.
-In contrast, this series of large earthenware bowls were a playful exploration of reintroducing surface decoration, and allowing that to be the main focus.
-Each bowl is hand built and painted with vibrant underglazes sealed under a glossy low-fire clear glaze.
-The exterior of each bowl was left the simple color of the earthenware clay, with little hiccups of the painting inside peeking over the edge.
-This is meant to lure people closer to each bowl in order to see the entire painting.
-Almost making the viewer a voyeur.
+This series of large earthenware bowls were a playful exploration of reintroducing surface decoration.
+Each bowl is hand-built and painted with underglazes sealed under a glossy low-fire clear glaze.
+The exterior of each bowl was left the simple color of the earthenware clay with little hiccups of the painting inside peeking over the edge.
+This is meant to draw the viewer closer to--almost making them a voyeur.